-The sightings occurred not just once but over a period of two weeks.
-The first sighting occured on July 19/20 1955 and the second on July 26/27 1955 a week later.
+The sightings occurred not just once, but over a period of two weeks.
+The first sighting occurred on July 19/20 1955 and the second on July 26/27 1955 a week later.
 The sightings were confirmed by many reputable sources including pilots, radar operators and endless civilian witnesses.
 There were many photos and video taken of the UFOs that further substantiate the evidence of the event.

 Radar operators first reported seeing the unidentified objects at 11:40 p.m. on Saturday, July 19, 1952.
 At the time there were no established flight plans heading in that direction or reported aircraft in the area.
 The "UFO fleet" were said to be moving between 100 mph and over 7,000 mph at times and moving in sporadic patterns that were not common for aircraft.